A note on closed-form spread option valuation under log-normal models: The Problem

 Denote by $(Y, X)$ a two dimensional Gaussian random vector with the same distribution as $\frac{1}{\sqrt{T}}(W_1(T), W_2(T))$.
 Then both $X$ and $Y$ are standard normal and $Cov(X, Y)=\rho$.
 With these new notations, we can express the spread option price as

-Our goal in this paper is to obtain an approximate closed form formula for the above equation (\ref{6}).

-There is no exact closed form solution exists for the spread option price $\Pi_T$ other than for some special cases of model parameters.
-When $F_2=0$, the spread price $\Pi_T$ is given by Black-Scholes formula \cite{black1976pricing}.
-When $K=0$, the spread option becomes an exchange option and in this case we have Margrabe formula \cite{margrabe1978value}.
-For general model parameters, there are some closed form approximation formulas, see Kirk \cite{kirk1995correlation}, Carmona and Durrleman \cite{CarmonaandDurrleman2003a, CarmonaandDurrleman2003b}, and Bjerksund and Stensland \cite{bjerksund2014closed}.
+It can be easily seen from (\ref{6}) above that when $F_2=0$ the spread price $\Pi_T$ is given by Black-Scholes formula \citep{black1976pricing}.
+When $K=0$, the spread option becomes an exchange option and in this case we have closed form formula, see \cite{margrabe1978value} for this.
+For general model parameters, there is no exact closed-form solution exits for $\Pi_T$.
+As mentioned in the introduction, a number of papers have presented closed form approximation formulas for the spread prices $\Pi_T$ in the past.

-Our method of derivation of a closed form formula for the spread option price in this paper is different from the approaches in aforementioned papers.
-We first express the spread price with probabilities of three events and then we approximate these three probabilities to achieve a closed form formula.
+Our goal in this paper is to obtain an alternative approximate closed-form formula for the above equation (\ref{6}).
+To achieve this goal, we first express the spread price by the probabilities of three events and then approximate these three probabilities separately to obtain an approximate closed form formula for $\Pi_T$.

-Next we state few results that will be used in the later sections.
-The following proposition expresses the price of the spread option by the probabilities of three events under the risk-neutral measure \begin{proposition} The price of the spread option is given by